Fab Five Freddy: Career

 In the late 1970s, Freddy became a member of the Brooklyn-based graffiti group the Fabulous 5, known for painting the entire side of New York City Subway cars.
 Along with other Fabulous 5 member Lee Quiñones, under his direction they began to shift from street graffiti to transition into the art world and in 1979 they both exhibited in a prestigious gallery in Rome, Italy, Galleria LaMedusa.
-In 1980, he painted a subway train with cartoon style depictions of giant Campbell's Soup cans, after Andy Warhol.
+In December 1979, they painted an entire subway train with cartoon-style depictions of giant Campbell's Soup cans as an homage to Pop artist Andy Warhol.

 Freddy became a regular guest on Glenn O'Brien's public access cable show TV Party.
 As a frequent attendant at the Mudd Club and a participant in seminal The Times Square Show, Freddy was a bridge between the New York uptown graffiti and early rap scene and the downtown No Wave art scene.
 "I was bringing the whole music, hip-hop, art, break dancing, and urban cultural thing to the downtown table", he said.

 In late 1980, Glenn O'Brien cast Freddy, along with fellow Lower East Side graffiti writer Quiñones, in the film New York Beat (later released as Downtown 81).
 The film showcased artist Jean-Michel Basquiat in his Lower Manhattan environment and the culture that surrounded it.
 Blondie lead singer Debbie Harry also appeared in the film and in early 1981, Freddy made a cameo in the Blondie music video for "Rapture."
 As recounted in the 1999 TV documentary The Hip Hop Years, the "Rapture" video featured Freddy in a cameo role painting graffiti art in the background.
 (Grandmaster Flash, who was also name-checked in the song, did not show up on the day of the shoot, so Basquiat took his place behind the turntables).
-"Rapture" was the first hip hop video to be shown on MTV.
+"Rapture" was the first hip-hop video to be shown on MTV.

 Freddy connected with New York underground filmmaker Charlie Ahearn, who he had met at The Times Square Show, and they began production on the film Wild Style (1983) in 1981, which showcased artist Quiñones in the Uptown, Manhattan, environment of the Bronx and the burgeoning hip-hop culture.
-The movie Wild Style, the first film to illustrate hip hop culture, grew from an idea Freddy had to refute the negative depiction of New York City's urban youth and to link for the first time break dancing, rapping, DJing and graffiti under one umbrella or branches from the same tree.
-Freddy created the film's original music, co-produced and ended up in one of the leading roles as the charismatic Bronx hip hop club promoter and former graffiti artist, Phade.
+The movie Wild Style, the first film to illustrate hip-hop culture, grew from an idea Freddy had to refute the negative depiction of New York City's urban youth and to link for the first time break dancing, rapping, DJing and graffiti under one umbrella or branches from the same tree.
+Freddy created the film's original music, co-produced and ended up in one of the leading roles as the charismatic Bronx hip-hop club promoter and former graffiti artist, Phade.